 So from this, we can see that a brick would make a terrible window, not only because you can’t see through it, but because it will mean that most of your heating will be lost.
 Surprisingly enough, the average uncoated window has a TE of 0.91, even more than a brick, which translates to a 91% loss of heat that reaches the window.

 Low-E glazing combats the naturally high TE of glass by utilising one of two methods.

-Fluorinated tin oxide is deposited on the glass during the float glass stage of manufacture, and whilst the product is at a high temperature.
-This is also known as online or hard coating.
+The fluorinated tin oxide is deposited on the glass during the float glass stage of manufacture, and whilst the product is at a high temperature.
+This is also known as an online or hard coating.

 This process involves the depositing of thin layers of silver and metal oxides such as tin and zinc within the glass, by way of a very large vacuum.
 Also known as offline, soft or vacuum coating.

 Whilst the actual creation process is incredibly complex, the science behind it is fairly simple.
 The inclusion of these oxides within the glass panes reduces the size of the wavelength allowed to travel through the glass.
 Infrared energy, which is the main transmission of thermal energy, is kept on its side of the glass, and so the room remains warm, whilst the smaller wavelength of visible light is able to pass through without any problems.